 Dry Eye Disease

 Dry Eye Disease is a complex and chronic disease with multiple causes and tends to develop gradually over years.
-Oftentimes, Dry Eye Disease goes undiagnosed, or untreated, until a patient's symptoms become noticeable; in which irreversible damage has already occurred.
+Often Dry Eye Disease goes undiagnosed, or untreated, until a patient's symptoms start to interfere with their ability to work on screens or wear contacts.
+By that time irreversible damage may have already occurred.
+The most common symptoms for dry eye disease include, burning or stinging eyes, sandy or gritty eyes, tired eyes, filmy vision, and light sensitivity.